hanami/controller/README.md

 ### Callbacks

-It offers powerful, inheritable callbacks chain which is executed before and/or after your `#call` method invocation:
+It offers a powerful, inheritable callback chain which is executed before and/or after your `#call` method invocation:

 ```ruby
 class Show